open-telemetry/opentelemetry-collector-contrib/internal/otelarrow/netstats/README.md

 ## Usage

-To create a network erporter, pass the exporter or receiver settings to `netstats.NewExporterNetworkReporter` or `netstats.NewExporterNetworkReporter`, then register with gRPC:
+To create a network reporter, pass the exporter or receiver settings to `netstats.NewExporterNetworkReporter` or `netstats.NewExporterNetworkReporter`, then register with gRPC: